wwymak/udacity-ai-nd-projects/3_Adversarial Search/readme.md

 Minimax is an algorithm for 'zero sum games', where at each step of the game, the agent tries to minimize the worst possible loss.
 In minimax, all the nodes of the tree is searched, thus it is not a very effective algorithm to use in practice.
-Instead, there are more advanced variations that limit how many nodes are searched, such as alpha beta pruning, principal variation search, MTD(f), etc.
+Instead, there are more advanced variations that limit how many nodes are searched, such as alpha beta pruning, principal variation search, [MTDF](https://people.csail.mit.edu/plaat/mtdf.html), etc.

 In this project, I added iterative deepening (ie, the agent progressive search to greater depths in order to make use of all the available time and not run into a time limit) and also experimented with the alpha-beta agent with transposition table, and also